 We often hear from people who love the idea of getting Klevio for their home or business, but would quite like to know more about how it’s installed before they commit.
-So we thought we’d condense all of the fundamentals into a blog post to help you understand exactly what to expect when it comes to installation day.
+So we thought we’d condense all of the fundamentals into a blog post to help you understand what to expect when it comes to installation day.

 What do we install?

-Klevio One device
+A Klevio smart access device

 To install an electric strike, we’ll remove the ‘keep’ in your door frame and replace it with a strike.
 Installing the strike may require us to remove material from the door frame with a chisel and/or power tool.
 A cable will need to be run from the strike to the Klevio device.